codecheckers/codecheckers.github.io/guide/bundle.md

 Therefore, this page acts as a guidance for codecheckers and may evolve over time.

 **The CODECHECK bundle includes all files that the codechecker used to conduct the CODECHECK.**
-This may include a copy of the author's files, and any additional files that the codechecker created to assisst them in their codecheck.
+This may include a copy of the author's files, and any additional files that the codechecker created to assisst them in their CODECHECK.

 ## Computing environment documentation